Day 1:ARRIVE IN LONDON, ENGLAND.

 A day in the “Fair City” starts off with an orientation drive through Ireland 's capital and includes statue-lined O 'Connell Street, elegant Georgian squares, and St. Patrick 's Cathedral.
 The rest of the day is free to enjoy Dublin at leisure.
 This evening 's optional dinner excursion is to the famous Guinness Storehouse.
 (B)Day 18:DUBLIN-LLANGOLLEN, WALES-WREXHAM.

 Take the FERRY across the Irish Sea to Holyhead on the Welsh Isle of Anglesey with its tongue-twisting names.
 Enjoy the best of North Wales on a scenic drive through Snowdonia National Park, including spectacular Llanberis Pass.
 Then, on to Llangollen, home of an annual national competition for poets and musicians, before arriving in Wrexham.
-Later, why not join an optional excursion by barge along the Llangollen Canal?
 (B,D)Day 19:WREXHAM-BUILTH WELLS-BRECON-CARDIFF.

 A day dedicated to Wales as you head south through the ancient market town of Builth Wells and Brecon Beacons National Park, land of salmon rivers and the Welsh mountain pony.
 In Cardiff, an orientation drive takes in Cathays Park with its splendid civic buildings and Cardiff Castle.
 Tonight 's optional excursion is an evening of Welsh entertainment and dinner.
 (B)Day 20:CARDIFF-BATH, ENGLAND-GLASTONBURY-WIDECOMBE-PLYMOUTH.